| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 sense to me, and I feel like the covers are being removed from

+my eyes!
 I had the privilege of speaking with current Team Green engineer

 Tony Cicale early last year.
 In case you didn't know [which I'm